suurjaak/SQLitely/README.md

-If openpyxl or pyparsing or PyYAML or xlrd or XlsxWriter are not available, the program will function regardless, only with lesser service - lacking Excel import-export or full search syntax.
+If openpyxl or pyparsing or PyYAML or xlrd or XlsxWriter are not available, the program will function regardless, only with lesser service - like lacking Excel import-export or full search syntax.

 Attribution